sizuhe/control_mixer3000/README.md

 # Notes
-- `Step motor 1` is used for mixing and `Step motor 2` is used for lifting up and down the container.
+- `Step motor 1` is used for mixing and `Step motor 2` is used for lifting and lowering the container.
 - `HC-05` is connected directly to the serial communications ports of the Arduino.
 Uploading code into the Arduino will fail when HC-05 is connected.
 - `DS18B20` has a slow refresh rate, so code code slows down when it's activated.
 - `Load cell`, `Pump` and `Temperature` devices are calibrated.
 However, it's recommended to re-calibrate them.